Global Atlantic Select Advisor Managed Risk

-FVIT Select Advisor Managed Risk Portfolio
+(formerly FVIT Select Advisor Managed

 Class II shares

-seeks to provide income and capital appreciation while seeking to manage volatility.
+seeks to provide capital appreciation and income while seeking to manage volatility.

 (fees paid directly from your investment)